ifandelse/machina.js/README.md

     exchange: "machina", // the "channel" or "exchange" name for messages sent/delivered to/from this FSM
     topic: "sotrageFsm", // the "topic" prefix for messages sent/delivered to/from this FSM
-    subscriptions: [],   // a list of message bus subscription objects/callbacks for this FSM
+    subscriptions: [],   // a list of message bus subscription objects/callbacks for this FSM }
-    publishers: []       // a list of handlers for the events that this FSM generates.
-These handlers take internal fireEvent calls and forward them to the message bus
-}
 ```